Airport Products Blog

 Striker 6x6 in ARFF garage

 The batteries onboard the Striker ARFF vehicle are lead acid batteries with lead plates in electrolyte liquid.
-This creates an electro-chemical reaction creating a charge to the battery.
-Hot and cold weather has adverse effects on batteries.
+This creates an electrochemical reaction that creates a charge to the battery.
 When the batteries are hot, chemical activity inside the batteries accelerates.
 However, when the batteries are cold, chemical activity in the batteries are slowed down.
-That’s why batteries often feel stagnant during the winter months even though they are still preforming.
+That’s why batteries often feel stagnant during the winter months even though they are still performing.

 Are You Mixing ARFF Vehicle Engine Coolant at the Correct Ratio?